-- Form the dough into a flat circle, and fold the edges into the center to form a pentagon or hexagon shape.
+- Form the dough into a flat circle, and fold the edges into the center to form a hexagon shape.
 Pinch the edges together, then turn the dough over so the folds are underneath.

 - Cup your hands around the loaf so the dough is between your palms.
 Shape it into a round by turning the dough between your hands and keeping it on the work surface.